Dynamic Zoom Simulations of structure formation beyond standard cosmology: DZS algorithm validation

 The beyond-$\Lambda$CDM cases are shown in Fig.~\ref{fig:psmediumHR} for the \textsc{mediumHR} simulations.
-As it was the case in the LCHMF comparison, the MG-F5 \textsc{mediumHR} simulations (solid blue and dashed orange lines in the top left panel of Fig.~\ref{fig:psmediumHR}) yield the worst results among our validation setups (as shown by the relative differences in the middle left panel of the same figure).
+As it was the case in the LCHMF comparison, the MG-F5 \textsc{mediumHR} simulations (solid blue and dashed orange lines in the top-left panel of Fig.~\ref{fig:psmediumHR}) yield the worst results among our validation setups (as shown by the relative differences in the middle-left panel of the same figure).
 Nonetheless, relative differences remain around $0.01\%$ for most values of $l$, only rising to $0.1\%$ at the lower end of the sampled scales, corresponding to $l \gtrsim 10^3 $.
 The power spectrum itself also shows a boost with respect to the reference $\Lambda$CDM case, in accordance with the LCHMF (Fig.~\ref{fig:LCHMFother}) and the theoretical $f(R)$ framework.
-The MG-F6 \textsc{mediumHR} simulations, instead, are more similar to the standard setup both in power spectrum boost (solid green and dashed red line in the top left panel of Fig.~\ref{fig:psmediumHR}) and relative differences (bottom left panel of the same figure).
-The PANDA-Gadget4 \textsc{mediumHR} simulations (top right panel of Fig.~\ref{fig:psmediumHR}), are also consistent with their LCHMF: the DS-DESI model is boosted at larger scales and suppressed at smaller scales with respect to $\Lambda$CDM, whereas the thawing model (DS-THAW) has slightly less power for most values of $l$.
-The comparison between \texttt{std} and \texttt{dzs} runs (middle right and bottom right panel of Fig.~\ref{fig:psmediumHR}) yields extremely small, visually random differences.
+The MG-F6 \textsc{mediumHR} simulations, instead, are more similar to the standard setup both in power spectrum boost (solid green and dashed red line in the top-left panel of Fig.~\ref{fig:psmediumHR}) and relative differences (bottom-left panel of the same figure).
+The PANDA-Gadget4 \textsc{mediumHR} simulations (top-right panel of Fig.~\ref{fig:psmediumHR}), are also consistent with their LCHMF: the DS-DESI model is boosted at larger scales and suppressed at smaller scales with respect to $\Lambda$CDM, whereas the thawing model (DS-THAW) has slightly less power for most values of $l$.
+The comparison between \texttt{std} and \texttt{dzs} runs (middle-right and bottom-right panel of Fig.~\ref{fig:psmediumHR}) yields extremely small, visually random differences.
 Specifically, these remain below $\sim 0.001\%$, except for $l \gtrsim 10^3$ in the DS-THAW model, for which differences increase by approximately one order of magnitude.